-The following are the 10 key areas of study in the Business A Level.
-Points 7 to 10 are studied in year 2.
+The following are the ten key areas of study in the Business A Level.
+Points 7 to 10 are studied in the second year.

-- 1 What is business? - 2 Managers, leadership and decision making - 3 Decision making to improve marketing performance - 4 Decision making to improve operational performance - 5 Decision making to improve financial performance - 6 Decision making to improve human resource performance - 7 Analysing the strategic position of a business (A Level only) - 8 Choosing strategic direction (A Level only) - 9 Strategic methods: how to pursue strategies (A Level only) - 10 Managing strategic change (A Level only)
+- 1. What is business? - 2.
+Managers, leadership and decision making - 3.
+Decision making to improve marketing performance - 4.
+Decision making to improve operational performance - 5.
+Decision making to improve financial performance - 6.
+Decision making to improve human resource performance - 7.
+Analysing the strategic position of a business (A-level only) - 8.
+Choosing strategic direction (A-level only) - 9.
+Strategic methods: how to pursue strategies (A-level only) - 10.
+Managing strategic change (A-level only)

 The topics lend themselves to studying and engaging with the business world.
 The specification and assessment should encourage students to follow business developments and think critically about contemporary business issues.
 Most of the assessment material is based on real business situations.
-By examining and thinking critically about real business situations as they study the subject, students will gain an insight into different contexts, which will help them to understand the key issues in any situation, compare and contrast them with other situations and apply their understanding.
+By examining and thinking critically about these situations, students will gain an insight into different contexts, helping them to understand the key issues whilst comparing and contrasting with other scenarios and contexts.